scottkleinman/dfr-browser2/README.md

 ### Known Issues

 - The application must be served using the built-in `serve.py` in order for the routing to work correctly.
-At some point, a server configuration script for Node.js will be added.
+Support for serving the app by other means and for hosting the app on a public server will be added soon.
 - Large datasets can take a long time to load.
 Once they are loaded and cached, page loading is fast.
+- The Python data preparation scripts in the `bin` directory are not yet ready for primetime (as of v0.2.3).
+Use with caution.

 ## Development

-### Project Structure
+### App Structure

 ```bash
 dist/